Disney World Wheelchair and ECV Rental Discounts & Coupons

 Buena Vista Scooter Rentals also operates the surrey bike rental operations at the Boardwalk, as well as running the bike shop for all of Walt Disney World.
 This means they have staff on Walt Disney World property all day long, ready to deal with any problems that might crop up.
 You’re unlikely to have an issue with your scooter, but if something goes awry and their phone support can’t fix it, they can send someone into the park quickly to fix the issue or bring a replacement.
 Their overall customer service gets high marks from all the customers we surveyed, and the staff at Disney hotels all told us that Buena Vista Scooters is highly reliable and a pleasure to work with.

 We think their pricing is quite reasonable and we like the specific models of scooters they use.
-They offer ECVs are from Pride Mobility, which are among the most reliable, comfortable and easy-to-drive ECVs available.
+They offer ECVs from Pride Mobility, which are among the most reliable, comfortable and easy-to-drive ECVs available.
 They are easy to maneuver on and off the Disney buses, and the staff at the hotels around Walt Disney World are familiar with them and know how to move them, park them, etc.

 Buena Vista Scooter Rentals guarantees that MouseSavers readers always get the lowest prices available to the public when they use our exclusive link!

 The below information only applies to the resort hotels Disney owns.
-The MouseSavers Preferred Hotels, the Swan & Dolphin, the Disney Springs Area hotels on Hotel Plaza Boulevard and the Bonnet Creek hotels are not Disney-owned and continue to allow deliveries from Buena Vista Scooters.
+The MouseSavers Preferred Hotels, the Swan & Dolphin, the Disney Springs Area hotels on Hotel Plaza Boulevard and the Bonnet Creek hotels are not Disney-owned and allow deliveries from Buena Vista Scooters.

-Vendors are still allowed to drop off ECVs and wheelchairs at Disney-owned resorts if the guest is physically present to accept the delivery.
+Vendors are allowed to drop off ECVs and wheelchairs at Disney-owned resorts if the guest is physically present to accept the delivery.
 If you are willing to schedule a time to meet the delivery truck, we recommend Buena Vista Scooters as the first choice.
 They are a good company with excellent service, and if you reserve through our link, they guarantee you’ll receive the lowest available rates they offer.

-As of November 2019, Disney allows only one ECV vendor to drop off ECVs and wheelchairs with bell services at Disney’s own resorts when the guest is not present: ScooterBug Orlando.
+Disney allows only one ECV vendor to drop off ECVs and wheelchairs with bell services at Disney’s own resorts when the guest is not present: ScooterBug Orlando.
 ScooterBug Orlando is a franchisee of a large national ECV rental company.
 They have run the in-park ECV and stroller program for several years, so they do have experience with ECVs, but do not have as much experience as Buena Vista does with delivering them to resorts.
 We don’t have enough feedback yet on ScooterBug to recommend them, but if you need a company to drop off your ECV or wheelchair with bell services at a Disney-owned resort hotel when you’re not there, they’re the only option.